kjh311/Game_of_Thrones_Concentration_Game/README.md

 - 2 players, switches turns and lets user know whose turn it is (DONE!!)

-- Player with most points wins
+- Player with most points wins or a tie is determined (DONE!!)

 ##ICEBOX: Extra Features

 - a dradon card can be played that resuffles all the cards

+- after board is cleared a RESET button appears

 - Countdown timer shuffles the remaining cards / or number of wrong picks / or after each wrong move a random pair of cards is moved with the cards moving visually